The Food Bank advocates for change, bringing issues of hunger to the forefront and empowering people to work towards developing long-term solutions.

 - Affordable housing and utilities

-- Access to affordable services/education, such as childcare, higher education, behavioral health services, substance abuse treatment, and services for seniors and disabled people.
+- Access to affordable services/education, such as childcare, higher education, behavioral health services, substance abuse treatment, and services for seniors and people with disabilities.

 Previous Initiatives